corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-basics.md

 A request for a PersistentVolumeClaim from a particular StorageClass a Guest Cluster has access to causes a VMDK-based PersistentVolume and PersistentVolumeClaim to be created in the Supervisor Cluster.
 When a pod is deployed to the Guest Cluster that uses the PVC, it needs to be associated with the VirtualMachine that represents the node.
 This is actually a reconfiguration of the Spec of the VirtualMachine by the CSI control plane (via CNS integration) and the attach/detach is then handled by VM Operator.

-Note the Spec of the worker VirtualMachine running the pod:
+Note the addition of the `Volumes` clause in the `Spec` of the worker VirtualMachine running the pod:

 ```
 ...